kosmoi/cpp-collection/README.txt

-This is a collection of cpp applications.
+This is a collection of cpp applications, free to use for everyone!